lydialawli/Evok/src/devNotes.md

 WHAT DO I NEED TO MAKE THE TIMELINE WORK:

 - [x] create fake array (mock data) to use it in timeline
-- [ ] divide TImeline component into 2 parts (TLDisplay and TLSroll)
+- [ ] divide TImeline component into 2 parts (TLDisplay and TLSroll) in seperate files
 - [ ] add props when calling Timeline
 - [ ] TLDisplay should receive
     - data